Table of contents

 Overseas profit repatriation: Currency swings caused by rate cuts can impact the value of your business’ profits being repatriated — potentially reducing profit margins.

-Competitiveness in global markets: If you export to the UK, a weaker pound could affect competitiveness and make you more expensive to local customers.
+Competitiveness in global markets: If you export to the UK, a weaker GBP could affect competitiveness and make you more expensive to local customers.
 Similarly, UK exporters may become cheaper and undercut your pricing abroad.

 Protect your bottom line with hedging